History of Jainism: The Great Migration (The Sectarian Divide)

-The Mauryans who remained in the north were tolerant of Śramaṇa traditions.
 The edicts of Chandragupta's grandson, Ashoka (c.
 273–232 BCE), mention the Niganthas (Jains) when detailing the duties of his law-authorities (dhammamahatma), confirming they were a well-established community.
 Ashoka's grandson, Samprati (c.
 224–215 BCE), is described in Śvetāmbara canonical scriptures as a major patron, or "Jain Ashoka," who was converted by the monk Suhastin and built thousands of Jain temples from his capital in Ujjain.